 set of values and guidelines is also thought of as our conscience.
 It is

-not a little organ in one's head, but is a continuing process that can be
+not a little organ in one's head, but is the result of a continuing process that can be

-focused and concentrated.
+focused and concentrated, and that can produce change.
 Nor is it an infallible guide, in that it is

 surely restricted to be only as good or valid as the beliefs that have been

 chosen and the correct knowledge that has been retained and brought to bear on an issue.

 is that aspect of volition which is the combination and culmination of

 knowledge and belief, in conjunction with need and desire, that relates to